|The Directors are pleased to present their Report on the business and

 made available to the members upon receipt of request from them.
 The

-in the circular dated 8th February, 2011 is included in this Annual report.
+the circular dated February 8, 2011 is included in this Annual report.

-The accounts of individual subsidiary companies would be
+The accounts of individual subsidiary companies would be available on

 Particulars of employees as required under Section 217(2A) of the